Downsizing Tips For Seniors

 Your new home

 Once you have done this for each room, print off multiple copies of the lists to give to anyone who may be helping with the process.
-If you are a friend or family member helping out, being present for moral support and redirecting focus during the list making process can make a potentially stressful experience better.
+If you are a friend or family member helping out, being present for moral support and redirecting focus during the list-making process can eliminate a potentially stressful experience.

-Sorting a lifetime of belongings and memories can feel overwhelming.
+Sorting a lifetime of belongings and memories can feel overpowering.
 But, giving yourself time to find a new home, create a plan with lists and taking on one room at a time will have you reaching your downsizing goals in no time!
 If you find yourself short on time, don’t forget to call on friends and family members or a professional downsizing crew to help out.